Understanding RC Helicopter Lift

 For anything to fly – the amount of lift produced has to be greater than the force of gravity pulling it back to the ground.

-"Why Won't My RC Helicopter Lift Off?"
+"Why Won't My RC Helicopter Lift Off / Take Off?"

-• Not enough rotor speed (head speed).
+• Not enough rotor speed (relative wind speed).

 • Not enough rotor blade pitch angle (angle of attack).